 The Coin Hoards of the Roman Empire Project is the brainchild of Baron Lorne Thyssen and is funded by the Augustus Foundation.
 It intends to fill a major lacuna in the digital coverage of coin hoards from antiquity.
 Its aim is to collect information about hoards of all coinages in use in the Roman Empire between approximately 30 BC and AD 400.
-Imperial Coinage will form the main focus of the project, but Iron Age and Roman Provincial coinages issued within this period will also be included.
+Imperial Coinage forms the main focus of the project, but Iron Age and Roman Provincial coinages in circulation within this period are also included.
 The data we collect will provide the foundations for a systematic Empire-wide study of hoarding and is intended to promote the integration of numismatic data into broader research on the Roman Economy.

 What is a hoard?

 There is no agreed definition of what constitutes a hoard.
 In some countries, offerings at temple sites and in graves are considered to be distinct types of assemblages, in others, the site context is deemed less important than the number of coins deposited together.